Back Pain In Children and Teens

 Rheumatological diseases are one of the most common disorders in the community affecting about one-third of the adult population.
 These include a spectrum of disorders ranging from soft tissue rheumatism to arthritis that affects the joints, muscles, and bones.
 Manipal Hospitals' Rheumatology Department offers complete assessment and management for a wide range of rheumatic problems.
 The team of world-renowned rheumatologists has immense experience in diagnosing and treating the various musculoskeletal disease, and systemic autoimmune conditions referred to as rheumatic diseases.

-It is the only hospital in Dwarka which has a specialist with over 37 years of experience in the field.
+It is the only hospital in Delhi which has a specialist with over 37 years of experience in the field.

 Since April 2019, approximately 102 procedures of arthrocentesis, intraarticular and intralesional steroid injections have been performed successfully.